HAWK-Digital-Environments/HAWKI/_documentation/Apache Deployment.md

 Make sure node packages are built `npm run build`.
 If the problem perists, locate and remove "hot" file in the public folder.

+>**5.Database is created but throws error when trying to migrate**

+- double check your username and password.
+- make sure the database name and the .env variable are identic and there are no typos.